Order-preserving strong schemes for SDEs with locally Lipschitz coefficients: Introduction

-Let us briefly review balanced explicit schemes for SDEs with non-globally Lipschitz coefficients.
-While if the coefficient $a(t,x)$ violates the Lipschitz condition and only satisfies one-sided Lipschitz condition (or monotone condition) and grows superlinearly, many existing explicit numerical schemes for SDEs with Lipschitz coefficient (see e.g. \cite{KloPla-B92,Mil-B95,MilTre-B04}) are not stable and thus not convergent any more.
-For example, the Euler scheme is not convergent in the moments and mean-square sense as the moments of its solutions is not bounded from above, see e.g. \cite{HutJK11,MilTre05}.
-Some explicit schemes (tamed schemes, one type of balanced schemes \cite{MilPS98}) have been proposed for SDEs under such conditions, see e.g. tamed Euler schemes \cite{HutJK12,Sab13a}, tamed Milstein scheme \cite{WangGan13b}.
-Compared with the classical Euler scheme and Milstein scheme, these schemes have an approximate drift term $a(t_k,X_k)/(1+h^{\alpha}\abs{a(t_k,X_k)})$ instead of the drift terms $a(t_k,X_k)$ to control the growth of the drift, where $\alpha=1$ in \cite{HutJK12,WangGan13b} and $\alpha=1/2$ in \cite{Sab13a}.
+However, for no globally Lipschitz coefficients, i.e., neither drift nor diffusion coefficients are Lipschitz, no high-order schemes have been proposed, i.e. all the schemes proposed are of order half, see e.g. \cite{HutJen14,HutJW13,Sab13,TreZhang13,Szp13}.
+To the best of our knowledge, the first-order scheme was only discussed in \cite{WangGan13b} for SDEs with locally Lipschitz drift coefficients but Lipschitz diffusion coefficients.
+Moreover, these schemes are not of strong order one under additive noise while we recall that classical half-order schemes like the Euler scheme usually become first-order schemes under additive noise when SDEs have Lipschitz continuous coefficients.
+This motivates us to obtain high-order schemes.

-When the coefficients, both $a(t,X)$ and $\sigma_r(t,X)$, violate the Lipschitz conditions, the aforementioned tamed schemes also fails to converge in the mean-square sense.
-In this case, Ref. \cite{HutJen13} proposed a ``fully tamed'' Euler scheme
+As we are considering balanced explicit schemes, let us first review briefly balanced explicit schemes for SDEs with non-globally Lipschitz coefficients.
+When only the coefficient $a(t,x)$ violates the Lipschitz condition and satisfies one-sided Lipschitz condition (or monotone condition) and grows superlinearly, some explicit schemes (tamed schemes, one type of balanced schemes \cite{MilPS98}) have been proposed for SDEs under such conditions, see e.g. tamed Euler schemes \cite{HutJK12,Sab13a}, tamed Milstein scheme \cite{WangGan13b}.
+Compared with the classical Euler scheme and Milstein scheme, these schemes have an approximate drift term $a(t_k,X_k)/(1+h^{\alpha}\abs{a(t_k,X_k)})$ (or in a similar form) instead of the drift terms $a(t_k,X_k)$ to control the growth of the drift, where $\alpha=1$ in \cite{HutJK12,WangGan13b} and $\alpha=1/2$ in \cite{Sab13}.

-This scheme was proved to converge without convergence order in \cite{HutJen13}.
-However, it is shown that the scheme becomes oscillatory at certain values after the term $h\abs{ a(t_k,X_k)h+\sum_{r=1}^m \sigma_r(t_k, X_k)\xi_{rk}\sqrt{h} } $ is larger than one.
-There have been several version of tamed schemes proposed for SDEs under such conditions on coefficients.
+When the coefficients, both $a(t,x)$ and $\sigma_r(t,x)$, violate the Lipschitz conditions, the aforementioned tamed schemes also fails to converge in the mean-square sense.
+In this case, Ref. \cite{HutJen15} proposed a ``fully tamed'' Euler scheme

-Under a global monotone conditions and some polynomials growth conditions, Ref. \cite{TreZhang13} proposed the following balanced scheme (tamed scheme)
+This scheme is proved to converge without convergence order in \cite{HutJen15}.
+However, it is shown that the solutions from this scheme become oscillatory at certain values after the term $h\abs{ a(t_k,X_k)h+\sum_{r=1}^m \sigma_r(t_k, X_k)\xi_{rk}\sqrt{h} } $ is larger than one.
+Under a global monotone condition and some polynomials growth conditions, Ref. \cite{TreZhang13} proposed the following balanced scheme (tamed scheme)